nytimes/Chronicler/docs/CONTRIBUTING.md

 - Check the open issues and pull requests for existing discussions.
 - Open an issue to discuss a new feature.
-- Write/run tests and the linter.
+- Write/run tests and lint your code.
 - Open a Pull Request.

 ## License
-Unless otherwise noted, the Drone-GKE source files are distributed under the Apache 2.0-style license found in the LICENSE file.
+Unless otherwise noted, the Chronicler source files are distributed under the Apache 2.0-style license found in the LICENSE file.

 ## Local Development